garycheung13/garycheung13-ux-portfolio/content/project/moment.md

 ---
 #### Interviews

-Each member of our team recruited one person to interview anonymously about their experiences with school-related stress.
-We were able to speak with a wide spectrum of academics, from those just starting undergraduate studies to those that were several years into their PhD.
-We wanted to make sure we understood how a diverse group of students experienced stress and what common coping activities were used.
+Each member of our team recruited one person to **interview about their experiences with school-related stress.** We were able to speak with a wide spectrum of academics, from those just starting undergraduate studies to those that were several years into a PhD.
+We wanted to make sure we understood how a **diverse group of students experienced stress** and what common coping activities were used.

 From these interviews, we learned the following about student experiences with stress: